Some classes satisfying the 2-dimensional Jacobian conjecture and a proof of the complex conjecture until degree 104

 where $JF(x,y)$ is the Jacobian matrix of $F$ at $(x,y)$.
-Let us recall that under the Non-Zero Condition, the fact ``$F$ is diffeomorphism'' is equivalent to ``$F$ is proper'' (Hadamard, 1906, see \cite{Hadamard}).
+The famous Jacobian conjecture, stated by O. H. Keller \cite{kel} in 1939, saying that any polynomial map $F: \K^2 \to \K^2$ with the condition (\ref{Jacobian-condition}) is an automorphism, is still open today when $\K = \C$.
+In the real case, the conjecture was solved negatively by Pinchuk \cite{Pinchuk} in 1994.
+In this paper, following the book \cite{Essen} we call the condition (\ref{Jacobian-condition}) {\it Jacobian condition}.

-The asymptotic set of $F$, denoted by $S_F$, is the set of points at which $F$ is non-proper.
-Then $S_F$ is the set of points $a$ in the target space such that there exists a sequence $\{ \xi_k\}$ tending to infinity in the source space but its image $F(\xi_k)$ converges to $a$, that is
+If $F$ has a global inverse, then its inverse, being continous, maps compact sets into compact sets, in other words $F$ is proper.
+The smallest set $S_F$ such that the map $F:\K^2 \, \setminus \, F^{-1}(S_F)\to \K^2 \, \setminus \, S_F $ is proper is called the asymptotic set of $F$.
+The Jacobian conjecture reduces to show that the asymptotic set of a polynomial map satisfying the Jacobian condition is empty.
+For polynomial maps, this set can be expressed as the set of points in the target space such that there is a sequence $\{z_k\} \subset \K^2$ tending to infinity but its image $F(z_k)$ converges to a finite point:

-where $ \vert \xi_k \vert$ is the Euclidean norm of $\xi_k$ in the source space $\C^2$.
-Notice that it is sufficient to define $S_F$ by considering the sequences $\{\xi_k\}$ tending to infinity in the following sense: each coordinate of $\xi_k$ either tends to infinity or converges.
-In this paper, when we say that a sequence $\{\xi_k\}$ tends to infinity, we mean the norm $\vert \xi_k \vert$ tends to infinity.
-Then, if $\xi_k$ tends to infinity, there exists at least a coordinate of $\xi_k$ tending to infinity.